 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-If the employer “picks up” the contributions, the 6 percent contributions are not taxable to the employee as they are made.
-This means that the member will have to pay taxes on the “picked up” contributions when retirement benefits are paid to the member.
+If your employer “picks up” your portion, you will not be taxed on the 6 percent at that time.
+You will pay taxes on the “picked up” amount only when you withdraw your retirement benefits.
 See "Tax Consequences" for more information about taxation of benefits.

 Section Three: Retirement Benefits